Death of David Glenn Lewis: Death

 At 10:30 p.m.
 February 1 in the town of Moxee, Washington, just east of Yakima, motorists driving along SR 24 near its intersection with Rivard Road saw a man walking around in the road, apparently disoriented.
-Shortly after passing him, they turned around with the intent of at least warning other oncoming motorists.
-When they returned to where they had seen him, they found him lying in the road, apparently the victim of a hit and run.
+Shortly after passing him, they turned around to warn oncoming motorists.
+When they returned to where they had seen him only a few minutes later, they found the man lying in the road, apparently the victim of a hit and run.
 He was pronounced dead at the scene.
 With no identification on him, he was considered an unidentified decedent and known simply as "John Doe".

 Investigation

 Law enforcement in Washington began attempts to determine their John Doe's identity, while in Amarillo police opened an investigation into Lewis's disappearance.

 Amarillo

 By the end of the day he was reported missing, police had found Lewis's red Explorer downtown, again parked by the courthouse.
 They found his keys under the floor mat inside.
 Also in the car were his checkbook, driver's license and two gas-station credit cards.
 His wife reported only one item of his clothing she could not account for, a pair of green sweatpants.